 Is the Deluxe Edition worth the extra cost?

 At $10 more than Standard, the Deluxe Edition at $79.99 offers a two-day early release window (April 28 vs. April 30) and an earlier pre-load start (April 21 vs. April 23).
-Based on available information from PlayStation Game Size, those are the confirmed differences in timing.
-Whether additional Deluxe content exists beyond the early access window has not been detailed in the available sources.
+Those are the confirmed timing differences.
+Whether additional Deluxe content exists beyond the early access window hasn't been detailed yet.

 For players who want to avoid spoilers and jump in before the broader conversation starts, the early access alone can justify the price.
 For everyone else, Standard on April 30 is perfectly fine.